Investing in a more just and vibrant Bay Area for current and future generations.

 Jamie Allison

-The Walter & Elise Haas Fund is a family foundation, and that family includes many.
+The Walter & Elise Haas Fund is a family foundation, and that family encompasses many relationships.
 We extend our heartfelt thanks to our community of peer funders, government contributors, and individuals — as well as to all our non-profit partners who spared the time during these chaotic days to help guide our grantmaking.

 In 2020, dozens stepped up to take part in our first round of Learning Labs.
 Their input and energy made the most of a forced break from in-person public education.
 To our inaugural B.A.Y.
 Fellows — thank you.
 Our staff took on more, under more challenging circumstances, than ever before.
 Without you, without them, without the collaboration, we would not have been able to extend support to so many.
 We are lucky and grateful to work alongside you all.